scootafew/depend-miner/README.md

 ## How to Run in Docker

+### Secrets
+Before the application can be run, the template file [secrets.env.template](secrets.env.template) should be renamed to `secrets.env` and the values populated.
+The Redis and Neo4J passwords can be any values.
+The GitHub API access token should be generated [here](https://github.com/settings/tokens/new) with the `public_repo` scope only.

 ### Development
 To build local images.
 Ommitting the optional service name builds all services.